pflagerd/bpmn-js-examples/usage-example-1/README.md

 ## Usage

-To get started, render a [BPMN 2.0 diagram](https://www.omg.org/spec/BPMN/2.0.2/) in the browser:
+To get started copy the code below to a local file (e.g. hello-viewer.html):

 ```javascript
 <html>